rahulmoorthy19/python-/README.md

-# THIS Repo INCLUDES SMALL SCALE PYTHON Projects
+# THIS Repository INCLUDES SMALL SCALE PYTHON Projects with steps on how to work through it